kumaran1523/90_days_PythonFullStack/README.md

     Hello Nanba I made a Mini project Student management System **(python Console based project)**.
     Very easy to understand.
     What are the topic I studied till day 1 to 7 ,using that topic only to create thismini project.

+# Day 8

+    File handling and practice questions
+    **day 1 to day 8** we use and made one miniproject for better understanding